 An In-House Perspective on Telecoms Arbitrations

-Too often it is assumed that arbitration is the almost automatic answer and ideal way to solve a dispute in an international business context – telecoms or not – and is chosen without too much thought given to its efficiency – it is assumed to be better, swifter than the judiciary.
+Too often it is assumed that arbitration is the almost automatic answer and ideal way to solve a dispute in an international business context – telecoms or not – and is chosen without too much thought given to its efficiency: it is assumed to be better, swifter than the judiciary.

 Arbitration has certainly a lot of positive sides – first and foremost, in a dispute between an investor and a country or government, under the protection of an investment treaty.
-Applied to the world of telecommunications, this is the case of a dispute over the telecoms operator’s right to operate, for example when all or part of a telecoms licence has been cancelled or unilaterally modified by a government authority through a judiciary process or a change of laws, or where the legitimate expectations of the investor under the licence have been thwarted by governmental action (such as issuing an unreasonably high amount of other licences, or granting the right to state organisations managing a closed telecoms network, to offer a telecoms service to the public).
+Applied to the world of telecommunications, this is the case of a dispute about the telecoms operator’s right to operate, for example when all or part of a telecoms licence has been cancelled or unilaterally modified by a government authority through a judiciary process or a change of laws, or where the legitimate expectations of the investor under the licence have been thwarted by government action (such as issuing an unreasonably high number of other licences, or granting the right to state organisations managing a closed telecoms network, to offer a telecoms service to the public).
 Such a dispute will, in the absence of an available treaty protection and except in the very rare case where the licensing regime provides for a settlement through arbitration, go to the judiciary or administrative authorities of that country – and often to no avail.

-In a contract between private parties – business companies – the choice is less obvious.
-An agreement to arbitrate will be preferred for a couple of reasons, whereof two – rapidity and confidentiality – play in many cases a rather minor part and are counterbalanced by disadvantages such as the arbitration’s high costs or the more complicated enforcement processes.
+In a contract between private parties (business companies), the choice is less obvious.
+An agreement to arbitrate will be preferred for a couple of reasons, whereof two – rapidity and confidentiality – play, in many cases, a rather minor part and are counterbalanced by disadvantages such as the arbitration’s high costs or the more complicated enforcement processes.
 The question of costs, for major disputes between major players, plays a subordinate role.
 The enforcement difficulties may be real but in many cases are made easier by international agreements – and it would generally (with some exceptions such as judicial enforcement inside the European Union), not be significantly less difficult, costly or uncertain to enforce and execute a foreign jurisdictional decision than an arbitration award.

-But there is one reason difficult to trade off, namely the lack of trust by one or all of the parties to a contract in the judiciary system of a certain country, that would, under applicable procedural laws or international treaties, be competent to solve the dispute – an important factor in a telecoms dispute because the telecoms infrastructure, equipment, service, etc., is strongly anchored in the territory of that country.
+But there is one reason that is difficult to trade off, namely the lack of trust by one or all of the parties to a contract in the judiciary system of a certain country, that would, under applicable procedural laws or international treaties, be competent to solve the dispute – an important factor in a telecoms dispute because the telecoms infrastructure, equipment, service, etc., is strongly anchored in the territory of that country.
 Typically, one party does not want, be it for good reasons or prejudice, the courts of the other party to decide on the matter at stake.
 Arbitration is then the straightforward avenue.

 Sometimes arbitration is chosen because it offers a comfortable common ground between two parties to an agreement.
-A major business company will always strive to impose upon its contractual partner the courts of its home country, under some, regrettably sometimes true, impression that these courts will favour it, which in turn will calm the partner’s ardour to litigate.
+A major business company will always strive to impose on its contractual partner the courts of its home country, under some, regrettably sometimes true, impression that these courts will favour it, which in turn will calm the partner’s ardour to litigate.
 The most it will agree to is probably arbitration, be it for good reasons or out of prejudice against the other party’s jurisdictions, or just because it is a matter of relative economic strength.

 But arbitration as an ideal way to solve a dispute is a debatable idea, specifically in the telecommunications sector.
 It may be that an arbitration tribunal, while competent, will not be able to deliver the valid and enforceable decision the claimant expects – even in the case of a stable legislative environment reasonably ensuring exequatur and enforcement possibilities.